vantibyte/docs/en/video/index.md

 ## Stream Settings and Bitrate

-We accept ingest in the same format as the popular livestream providers (Twitch, YouTube, etc) using H264 encoding.
+We accept ingest in the same format as the popular livestream providers (Twitch, YouTube, etc) using H264 encoding via RTMP.
 Similarly to them, streaming to us with particular resolution and bit rate settings is preferred.

 We do not provide specifics on full stream configuration (such as b-frames, encoding profiles, or similar) for some reasons: